ezhang7423/secret-sauce/README.md

   </tr>
 </table>

-srsly tho, this isn't a virus. i don't know what got into me, dear reader, but i will never see you and you will never see me. so just enjoy it and don't ask questions
+srsly tho, this isn't a virus, it's just the best thing you've stumbled upon all day. i don't know what got into me, dear reader, but i will never see you and you will never see me. so just enjoy it and don't ask questions